Unique Steady-State Squeezing

 We calculate now the dynamics for this effective model and compare it with the full system.
 Note that this Hamiltonian is quadratic, which means that a second order description is exact.

-@cnumbers gΩ # g^2/4Ω
+@variables gΩ # g^2/4Ω

-H_a = Hf - N*gΩ*(a + a')^2 # effective Hamiltonian, N is added for the sake of intensitivity
+H_a = Hf - N * gΩ * (a + a')^2 # effective Hamiltonian, N is added for the sake of intensitivity

-\[\begin{align} \frac{d}{dt} \langle a\rangle =& -1 i \omega \langle a\rangle + 2 i N g\Omega \left( \langle a^\dagger\rangle + \langle a\rangle \right) -1 i \eta \sinh\left( \xi \right) e^{1 i t {\omega}d} -1 i \eta e^{-1 i t {\omega}d} {cosh(\xi)^{*}} -0.5 \kappa \cosh\left( \xi \right) \langle a\rangle {cosh(\xi)^{*}} + 0.5 \kappa \sinh\left( \xi \right) \langle a\rangle {sinh(\xi)^{*}} \\ \frac{d}{dt} \langle a^\dagger a\rangle =& \kappa \sinh\left( \xi \right) {sinh(\xi)^{*}} + 2 i N g\Omega \langle a^\dagger a^\dagger\rangle -2 i N g\Omega \langle a a\rangle + \kappa \sinh\left( \xi \right) {sinh(\xi)^{*}} \langle a^\dagger a\rangle -1 i \eta \sinh\left( \xi \right) \langle a^\dagger\rangle e^{1 i t {\omega}d} + 1 i \eta \cosh\left( \xi \right) \langle a\rangle e^{1 i t {\omega}d} -1 i \eta \langle a^\dagger\rangle e^{-1 i t {\omega}d} {cosh(\xi)^{*}} + 1 i \eta \langle a\rangle e^{-1 i t {\omega}d} {sinh(\xi)^{*}} -1.0 \kappa \cosh\left( \xi \right) {cosh(\xi)^{*}} \langle a^\dagger a\rangle \\ \frac{d}{dt} \langle a a\rangle =& 2 i N g\Omega -2 i \omega \langle a a\rangle + 4 i N g\Omega \left( \langle a^\dagger a\rangle + \langle a a\rangle \right) -1.0 \kappa \sinh\left( \xi \right) {cosh(\xi)^{*}} + \kappa \sinh\left( \xi \right) {sinh(\xi)^{*}} \langle a a\rangle -1.0 \kappa \cosh\left( \xi \right) {cosh(\xi)^{*}} \langle a a\rangle -2 i \eta \sinh\left( \xi \right) \langle a\rangle e^{1 i t {\omega}d} -2 i \eta \langle a\rangle e^{-1 i t {\omega}d} {cosh(\xi)^{*}} \end{align}\]
+eqs_a = meanfield([a, a'a, a * a], H_a, [b]; rates = [κ], order = 2)\[\begin{align} \frac{d}{dt} \langle a\rangle =& -1 i \omega \langle a\rangle + 2 i N g\Omega \left( \langle a^\dagger\rangle + \langle a\rangle \right) -1 i \eta \sinh\left( \xi \right) e^{1 i t {\omega}d} -1 i \eta e^{-1 i t {\omega}d} {cosh(\xi)^{*}} -0.5 \kappa \cosh\left( \xi \right) \langle a\rangle {cosh(\xi)^{*}} + 0.5 \kappa \sinh\left( \xi \right) \langle a\rangle {sinh(\xi)^{*}} \\ \frac{d}{dt} \langle a^\dagger a\rangle =& \kappa \sinh\left( \xi \right) {sinh(\xi)^{*}} + 2 i N g\Omega \langle a^\dagger a^\dagger\rangle -2 i N g\Omega \langle a a\rangle + \kappa \sinh\left( \xi \right) {sinh(\xi)^{*}} \langle a^\dagger a\rangle -1 i \eta \sinh\left( \xi \right) \langle a^\dagger\rangle e^{1 i t {\omega}d} + 1 i \eta \cosh\left( \xi \right) \langle a\rangle e^{1 i t {\omega}d} -1 i \eta \langle a^\dagger\rangle e^{-1 i t {\omega}d} {cosh(\xi)^{*}} + 1 i \eta \langle a\rangle e^{-1 i t {\omega}d} {sinh(\xi)^{*}} -1.0 \kappa \cosh\left( \xi \right) {cosh(\xi)^{*}} \langle a^\dagger a\rangle \\ \frac{d}{dt} \langle a a\rangle =& 2 i N g\Omega -2 i \omega \langle a a\rangle + 4 i N g\Omega \left( \langle a^\dagger a\rangle + \langle a a\rangle \right) -1.0 \kappa \sinh\left( \xi \right) {cosh(\xi)^{*}} + \kappa \sinh\left( \xi \right) {sinh(\xi)^{*}} \langle a a\rangle -1.0 \kappa \cosh\left( \xi \right) {cosh(\xi)^{*}} \langle a a\rangle -2 i \eta \sinh\left( \xi \right) \langle a\rangle e^{1 i t {\omega}d} -2 i \eta \langle a\rangle e^{-1 i t {\omega}d} {cosh(\xi)^{*}} \end{align}\]

 u0_a = zeros(ComplexF64, length(eqs_a)) # initial state

-gΩ_ = g_^2/(4Ω_) # Additional parameter
+gΩ_ = g_^2 / (4Ω_) # Additional parameter

 N_ = 69 # the final result does not depend on N

-ps_a = [ω, ωd, η, κ, N, g, Ω, ξ, gΩ] # symbolic and numeric parameter list
+ps_a = [ω, ωd, η, κ, N, gΩ, ξ] # symbolic parameter list (matches sys_a)

-p0_a = [ω_, ωd_, η_, κ_, N_, g_, Ω_, ξ_, gΩ_]
+p0_a = [ω_, ωd_, η_, κ_, N_, gΩ_, ξ_]

-prob_a = ODEProblem(sys_a, u0_a, (0.0, 4π/ωd_), ps_a .=> p0_a) # define and solve numeric ordinary differential equation problem
+prob_a = ODEProblem(sys_a, dict_a, (0.0, 4π / ωd_)) # define and solve numeric ordinary differential equation problem

-sol_a = solve(prob_a, Tsit5(); saveat = π/30ωd_, reltol = 1e-8, abstol = 1e-8)
+sol_a = solve(prob_a, Tsit5(); saveat = π / 30ωd_, reltol = 1.0e-8, abstol = 1.0e-8)

 sol = sol_ls[4] # plot results